-During a personal injury claim, the insurance company responsible for assessing your eligibility for benefits will not want to maximize your payout.
+During a personal injury claim in Dallas, the insurance company responsible for assessing your eligibility for benefits will not want to maximize your payout.
 Diminishing your injury claim is the insurance company’s main mission.
 One thing an insurance company may use to investigate your claim is your social media accounts.
 Be careful what you post, as it could be used as evidence against you.

 Your social media profiles are not off-limits during a personal injury claim.
 Even if you have your account set to private, everything you post is accessible to an investigator.
 This includes private messages and posts you have deleted.
 If an insurance company finds evidence on your social media accounts that is relevant to your case, it can submit it to the courts.
 Social media accounts are a form of electronic records that are considered written documents under Texas law.
 This makes anything you post on social media admissible as evidence in court.